What is the High River ALERT Notification System?

 - Town of High River Telephone notifications will be sent from call display 403-652-1536.
 You can save this number in your phone as “High River ALERT”

 - Text message notifications from all registered SCAN municipalities will be sent from call display 89364.
-You can save this number in your phone as “ALERT”
+You can save this number in your phone as “Safe Communities Alert Network” (Standard message rates may apply)

 Please do not call the above listed phone number as the system is automated and there will be no one to answer and no ability to leave a voice mail.